Police cadets in the United Kingdom: History

 Police cadets were introduced in 1948, consisting of full-time frontline employees who were aged 16–19; changes were made to the new system in 1959.
-These Police Cadets had no powers of arrest but were able to assist their senior colleagues in many practical matters, such as taking statements, directing traffic, or offering crime prevention advice, as well as observing the work of their supervisors.
-In the late 1960s, Police Cadet training was revised and a national programme of intensive 10 month residential Cadet Training was introduced*.
-The courses provided Cadets with a mix of academic training together with outward bound, orienteering, self defence, swimming (life saving training at Bronze Medallion level and above), martial arts (e.g., judo) and other sporting activity training (e.g., including competitive inter-force Under 19 football, athletics,swimming and rugby tournaments).
-Military standard drill training was also a feature of Cadet training.
-On reaching the age of 19 (reduced to 18yrs 6 months in the mid-1970s), on completion of both Residential and local divisional / departmental training,successful Cadets were then appointed as Probationary Police Constables and continuing their training as such for a further two years.
-Most forces disbanded Cadet training by the early 1990s.
-Note that Cadets were paid a full time wage for the period of their training, with deductions towards the cost of their residential training taken from their monthly pay. *Periods served as Police Cadets did not count towards Police Service for long service awards or pension purposes.
+These police cadets had no powers of arrest but were able to assist their senior colleagues in many practical matters, such as taking statements, directing traffic, or offering crime prevention advice, as well as observing the work of their supervisors.
+In the late 1960s, police cadet training was revised and a national programme of intensive 10 month residential cadet training was introduced.
+The courses provided cadets with a mix of academic training together with outward bound, orienteering, self defence, swimming (life saving training at Bronze Medallion level and above), martial arts (e.g., judo) and other sporting activity training (e.g., including competitive inter-force Under 19 football, athletics,swimming and rugby tournaments).
+Military standard drill training was also a feature of cadet training.
+On reaching the age of 19 (reduced to 18 years 6 months in the mid-1970s), on completion of both residential and local divisional/departmental training, successful cadets were then appointed as probationary police constables and continuing their training as such for a further two years.
+Most forces disbanded cadet training by the early 1990s.
+Cadets were paid a full time wage for the period of their training, with deductions towards the cost of their residential training taken from their monthly pay.
+Periods served as police cadets did not count towards Police Service for long service awards or pension purposes.